How to Run a Project Post-Mortem with Free Meeting & Report Templates

 That’s where a post-mortem report comes in.
 Let’s walk through what goes into a good project post-mortem report.

 A post-mortem report enables you to document important findings and put issues and ideas into accountable action.
-Download our free post-mortem report template, then follow these simple steps for writing a post-mortem report for your projects.
+Follow these simple steps for writing a post-mortem report for your projects.

 1. Include general project and meeting information